csc301-fall-2019/team-project-chalmer-s-cards/d3/README.md

 When there are no existing objects and not detecting, the program is simply in the waiting state, not doing computations.

 ***Detecting:***
-When the frame number is a multiple of the `skip-frames` parameters, the program detects human only, using MobileNet.
+When the frame number is a multiple of the `skip-frames` parameters, the program detects human only, using MobileNet with OpenCV or Tensorflow depending on command line input.

 ***Tracking:***
 When there are existing obejcts, the program uses centroids for tracking.
 After detecting the object and determining a bounding box, it finds the centroid of the bounding box and uses the coordinates of it for tracking.
 We are currently using the simple centroid tracking module implemented by the [pyimagesearch blog](www.pyimagesearch.com).